ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### save_flat_wrap(filename)

-Write the flatwrap to DXF, IGES or STEP file.
+Write the flatwrap to .dxf, .iges, or .step file.

 * **Parameters:**
   - filename: Path to the file to be writen.